aharvard/HOFVolunteers/readme.md

 # Historic Oakland Foundation: Volunteer Site Updates

 HOF uses a salesforce package that containes boilerplate code that must be cloned in order to be modified.
 In addtion to making code updates.
 Below you will find:
-- cloned files: updates the layouts
+- cloned files: updates to site template and page layouts
 - new custom fields: updates copy for navigation tabs
 - new static resources: Stylesheet and graphics
 - other updates: content and settings updates